 Barbara Anderson is an unstoppable advocate for child protection and outspoken critic of the Watchtower Bible & Tract Society’s doctrines that “unduly influence” Jehovah’s Witnesses and protects sexual predators.
 She is an expert on the Watchtower’s history.
-She has been interviewed on major TV and radio programs because of her extensive research on child sexual abuse.
+Major TV and radio programs have interviewed Barbara because of her extensive research on child sexual abuse.

-As an advocate for child protection, Barbara aids lawyers suing the Watchtower about child sexual abuse and media investigative journalists as an expert on the cover-up by the Watchtower of child sexual abuse by Jehovah’s Witnesses molesters.
+As an advocate for child protection, Barbara aids lawyers who are suing the Watchtower in cases involving child sexual abuse.
+She is also available to media and investigative journalists as an expert on the Watchtower’s policies and cover-ups of child sexual abuse by Jehovah’s Witnesses molesters.